World War II's command headquarters for

 training was on tank warfare.
 Camp Young remained the focal point

-for the CAMA until the closure of the center in 1944.
+for the CAM until the closure of the center in 1944.
 In January

 1943 per General Order No. 9, First Headquarters Special Troops